-The areas I am particularly interested in are the Monarchy, especially the Tudors; British foreign policy and our place in the world; understanding the impact of huge political figures such as Margaret Thatcher; and the art of speeches and quotes from people such as Winston Churchill.
+The areas I am particularly interested in are the Monarchy, especially the Tudors; British foreign policy and our place in the world; understanding the impact of huge political figures such as Margaret Thatcher; and the art of speeches and quotes.

 I first created the idea of housing all the information people needed about British politics and history in one place in 2001, but the site as you see it today only started in 2013; it is going from strength to strength with over 336,000 unique visitors in 2016.

 I am passionate about politics and international affairs and also blog for the site under 'Scott's Blog.'

 I hold a Masters degree in Politics from Leeds University and I've been involved in local government and national politics for over thirty years.

 I've run many campaigns, most recently one for the referendum on membership of the European Union and in the past I've also served in local government as both an officer and a Councillor.

 I am currently a teacher of history and politics at GCSE and A Level, and whilst I have always had a degree of political awareness thanks to the supportive and informed nature of my parents, I first became interested in politics during my undergraduate study at Bristol University where I studied institutions of international governance, as well as international political systems as part of my studies in African and South-East Asian history.

 This sparked an interest in politics within my home nation of the UK and so I began reading up on British political history and contemporary events, as part of my training to be a history teacher I was also given the opportunity to learn how to teach politics and my passion for the subject has only deepened further since then!